GrenDrake/glulx-assemble/README.md

 # glulx-assemble

 glulx-assemble is an assembler for creating [glulx] program files.
-It is a re- imagined version of my previous project [GGASM] written using C99.
-The main intentbehind this program is to serve as a backend that assembles data output by other applications, I have tried to design it in such a way that it can be used to create programs in pure assembly as well.
+It is a re-imagined version of my previous project [GGASM].
+The main intent behind this program is to serve as a backend for other applications, but I have tried to design it so that it can create programs in pure glulx assembly as well.

 ## License

 glulx-assemble is released under the MIT license.
 Program files created by glulx-assemble are not covered by this license and may be licensed as the copyright holder desires.

+## Building

+glulx-assemble is written using standard C99 code and does not depend on any other libraries.
+It should be possible to build it using any standard C99 compiler.

 ## Usage